billthefighter/pydantic2django/docs/how_it_works/readme_ingestion.md

 - `get_shared_ingestor(schema_files=..., app_label=...)`
   - Returns a shared `XmlInstanceIngestor` keyed by `(app_label, normalized schema paths, schema mtimes)`
   - Reuses the same instance across calls; entries are cached with an LRU + TTL policy
+- Optional: `dynamic_model_fallback` (default: false).
+When set to `true`, the ingestor will fall back to dynamically generated stand-in classes when an installed Django model cannot be found.
+When left as default (`false`), the ingestor raises a detailed error if a discovered complex type has no installed model.
   - Default cache policy: LRU maxsize=4, TTL=600s; configurable via `set_ingestor_cache()`
   - Public controls:
     - `set_ingestor_cache(maxsize: int | None = None, ttl_seconds: float | None = None)`